 There are many reasons to be trading commodities, among them is the ability to hedge against inflation and diversification.

-Trading in commodities creates portfolio diversification, as the commodity market prices move independent of other assets.
-Gold, one of the most popular instrument, is often considered as a safe haven, especially in troubled times.
+For example, gold, one of the most popular instruments, is often considered as a safe haven, especially in troubled times.

 The safe-haven investment, gold, has historically reacted negatively to increases in the dollar and bond yields.
 During times of economic turmoil, gold appeals as a safe haven investment, while demand for metals and energy falls, and vice versa.